LingmoOS/LingmoOS/shell/frameworks/ocean-sound-theme/README.md

 - This sound theme is meant to sound soft, so if you want to make more sounds based on this, I suggest increasing the attack, release, and adding reverb (but not too much, unless we're talking about the login sound).
 This will help you keep the whole theme consistent.

 - This sound theme is NOT meant to be modern or minimalistic.
-Plasma itself is not minimalistic, so it wouldn't make sense to make a minimalistic sound theme.
+Lingmo itself is not minimalistic, so it wouldn't make sense to make a minimalistic sound theme.
 My inspirations were KDE 3 and Windows Vista sounds.

 - You may notice some tracks are disabled.
 The reason for that is that at some point I made the sound with the disabled instrument but then changed my mind.
 I kept them as backup.
 There's also an unused instrument for the "trash" sound.
 That instrument didn't fit very well with the rest of the theme, but I chose to leave it there just in case.